TrungNNg/TaskRecommenderCLI/README.md

 Done and remove a task
 $ task done <task id>

-Recommend a task
+Recommend a task:
-// default will recommend task which stay longest in the list
+default will recommend task which stay longest in the list
 $ task do

-// or pick a random task
+or pick a random task
 $ task do -r

 ### Implementation
 Use Cobra to handle command line argument
 Use BoltDB for data storage

-### Installation
-Clone the repo and compile